NSA chief declines comment on spyware reports, says programs lawful

 "Clearly I'm not going to get into the specifics of allegations.
 But the point I would make is, we fully comply with the law," Rogers said at a Washington forum sponsored by the New America think-tank.

-The Moscow-based security software maker Kaspersky Lab said last week that spies had figured out how to embed spy software deep within hard drives by Western Digital, Seagate, Toshiba and other top manufacturers, giving the agency the means to eavesdrop on a majority of the world's computers.
-Former NSA operatives told Reuters the agency was behind the campaign.
+The Moscow-based security software maker Kaspersky Lab said last week that the NSA had figured out how to embed spy software deep within hard drives by Western Digital, Seagate, Toshiba and other top manufacturers, giving the agency the means to eavesdrop on a majority of the world's computers.

 Rogers, whose agency has come under intense scrutiny since 2013 when Snowden exposed details of its widespread surveillance programs, said: "I am not going to chase every allegation out there.
 I don't have time."